Here are helpful tips if you’re struggling to keep you and your kids on track with healthy living during the holiday season!

-Struggling to keep you and your kids on track with healthy living during the holiday season?
 If your goals are realistic and meaningful to you they will be possible to achieve.
 Healthy living now will also set the stage for a healthy and happy new year!
-You will set a good example if you prioritize fitness; every little bit counts, even if you can only squeeze in 15 minutes of activity.
+You will set a good example if you prioritize fitness; every little bit counts, even if you ease into fitness and can only squeeze in 15 minutes of activity.
 You can also pass on the extra cookie, bring your own healthy treats to holiday parties, or keep your portion sizes in check when enjoying your family’s favorite holiday treats.
 Here are our favorite ways to lead by example.